-This threat model is related to, but distinct from, other models used to characterize buffer overflow attacks [Cowan et al. 2000; Cowan et al. 2001].
-It includes any attack in which native code is injected into a running binary, even by means that are not obviously buffer overflows, such as misallocated malloc headers, footer tags [Security Focus 2003; Xu et al. 2003], and format string attacks that write a byte to arbitrary memory locations [Newsham 2000; gera and riq 2002].
+This threat model is related to, but distinct from, other models used to characterize buffer overflow attacks [Cowan et al. 2000, 2001].
+It includes any attack in which native code is injected into a running binary, even by means that are not obviously buffer overflows, such as misallocated malloc headers, footer tags [Security Focus 2003; Xu et al. 2003], and format string attacks that write a byte to arbitrary memory locations [Gera and Riq 2002; Newsham 2000].
 RISE protects against injected code arriving by any of these methods.
 On the other hand, other defense mechanisms, such as the address obfuscation mentioned above, can prevent attacks that are specifically excluded from our code injection threat model.